samrudh3125/apple_website/README.md

 ### 3 GSAP
 ### 4 Sentry

 This is a replicate of the apples website during the release of 15 Pro.
+The website is deployed here https://apple-website-lyart.vercel.app/